SolomonGao/Datastructure-Python/linked_list/linked_list.md

 5. set the current node' next node to the new node

 Insert tail is very similar to insert head.
-Try yourself to implement insert from and insert tail methods!
+Try to implement insert from and insert tail methods!

 Template: [insert](linked_list_insert.py)
 #### Remove
 Remove is not as complicated as insert.
-It only takes two steps to remove a ndoe from a linked list.
+It only takes two steps to remove a node from a linked list.
 ##### Remove Head
 Remove head takes two steps
 1. set head's next node's prev to None